 "A better run business is going to result in fewer losses and there should be rewards for that,” Bush said, “through underwriting, through terms and conditions, and the opportunities to purchase insurance …."

 Bush had a lot more to say in a webinar we conducted with him — Construction Tech with an Insurance Lens — where he also discussed how construction companies can get The Hartford to pay for the installation of Newmetrix on their job sites.

 PBS is making construction jobsites safer, and because it’s reducing risk, it’s also lowering insurance premiums.
 I think that’s a pretty solid ROI for everyone.

-Want to get started with PBS at your company?
+Get started with PBS at your company.
 Download our Data Driven Guide!